uribench/software-engineering-handbook/Tools/README.md

 Tools
 =====

-Collection of automation scripts to maintain the Philips_SW_CoE_Training directory structure.
+A collection of automation scripts to maintain the [Training](../Training/) directory of the Software Engineering Handbook.